runziggurat/crunchy/README.md

 - `addr`: the address as a dotted quad, with port number
 - `betweenness`: the computed betweenness
 - `closeness`: the computed closeness
-- `cell_position`: corresponds to the z-coordinate positioning of a given node.
-- `cell_height`: indicated the total number of nodes in a given cell (like a vertical column).
 - `connections`: an array of indices corresponding to the connected nodes.
 - `geolocation`: used for latitude, longitude, city, country

-### More about `cell`:
-Nodes at the same (or nearly the same) geolocation get grouped into a cell.
-This results in rendering a column of nodes, where each node gets its own position coordinate assigned.
-We use 0.2 degree granularity in both axes to determine cell membership.

 ### Command Line